 After your daily inspection and pre-flight check, your wing may be launched with either the forward or reverse techniques.
+It is recommend to set the trimmers to the slowest (fully pulled) position for the inflation and launching proceedure.

 Forward Launch - Nil to Light winds